oraichain/groth16verify/README.md

 To build `zwaves.jar` we need to cross compile the library for Linux, Windows and MacOS.
 This HOWTO is working for `rust 1.38+ stable` and Ubuntu 64bit.

+### If cross compilation for i686 windows broken in your enviroment
+Build dll for win32 in native enviroment
+Comment lines for i686 in build_all.sh

 ### Install gradle